mfkimbell/high-level-system-design-exercise-notes/README.md

 * LFU (Least Frequently Used): Based on total visits, OLD viral things will be kept
 * FIFO: queue, regardless of access patterns
 * TTL: expires based on time

+define fault tolerance

+define redundance

+discord or chat apps in general rely on low latency; how do we achieve this

+practice rough calculations for iops/s gb/s , how many people in a server

+per channel matters

+maxes on msg for bytes/chars